BillWan-zzzyyy/Sky-Drive/multi_agent_architecture/README.md

-# How to establish the multi-agent connection based on CARLA and Socket.IO
+# Tutorial to establish the multi-agent connection based on CARLA and Socket.IO

 ## 💡 Highlights <a name="highlight"></a>